-Reason #5- It is one of our country's great National Parks!
+Reason #5 to visit Mammoth Cave with Kids- It is one of our country's great National Parks!

 We are so fortunate (and it is so easy to take for granted) to have this incredible system of National Parks in this country.
-But our tax dollars pay for this park system, and as citizens it belongs to all of us- so we should be sure to enjoy them!
-Mammoth Cave is simply spectacular, and if you have visited a smaller local cave in the past (as our family has) then you will be hugely impressed by a visit and a tour of Mammoth Cave!
+But our tax dollars pay for this park system, and as citizens, it belongs to all of us- so we should be sure to enjoy them!
+Mammoth Cave is simply spectacular, and if you have visited a smaller cave in the past, then you will be hugely impressed by a visit and a tour of Mammoth Cave!